 It is not uncommon for an unhealthy colon to weigh up to 60 pounds.
-When legendary actor John Wayne died, the autopsy reported was said to reveal that his colon weighed between 70-80 pounds.
-Recently, Black Panther actor Chadwick Boseman died of colon cancer as well.
+When legendary actor John Wayne died, the autopsy report was said to reveal that his colon weighed between 70-80 pounds.
+In 2020, “Black Panther” actor Chadwick Boseman died of colon cancer as well.

-The colon’s main function is to form the the digestive fluids and foods you ingested into stool for elimination.
+The colon’s main function is to form the digestive fluids and foods you ingested into the stool for elimination.
 Friendly bacteria continue to further break down any partially digested food/meat substances.

 Foods containing caffeine can trigger acid reflux, as it relaxes the esophageal sphincter — the flap that keeps what you’ve eaten down in your stomach — causing food to come back up into the esophagus.

 What about coffee, which is high in caffeine yet always seems to help us “go?”
 Coffee is powerful for triggering peristalsis — the term for the movement of food through the intestines — it does contain caffeine, which means it can still cause reflux.
 But it could help someone who is struggling with constipation.
 Remember, coffee over caffeine.